 Buy a Bokashi starter kit

 Most households will want an extra bucket or two.
-We have extra buckets for R100 each, or three for R270.
+We have extra buckets for R190 each.

 Throw your daily kitchen waste into the bucket